 IX.
 PERFORMANCE IMPROVEMENT/PATIENT SAFETY (PIPS) & UTILIZATION MANAGEMENT

-The Psychiatry Clinical Service is committed to strive towards maintaining the highest possible standard of practice.
+The Psychiatry Clinical Service is committed to strive towards the maintenance maintaining of the highest possible standard of practice.
 The Psychiatry Clinical Service PIPS Plan is detailed in APPENDIX E.

 A. GOALS and OBJECTIVES